Phil Drabble: One Man and His Dog and later life

 Drabble was best known as presenter of the long-running TV series One Man and His Dog, in which he commentated on sheepdog trials for 17 years from 1976 to 1993.
 At its peak the BBC programme attracted more than 8 million viewers and even the Queen was a fan, asking Drabble for advice after her liberty budgies were attacked by hawks at Windsor.
 Declared Midlander of the Year in 1992, and made OBE in the year he retired from the programme, he announced in 1993 that it had become "a bit boring watching dogs chase stroppy sheep round a field."

 A pub very near Drabble's former home in Bloxwich is named "One Man and His Dog" in his honour.

 Later life

 Drabble, who also wrote a newspaper column for the Express & Star, took few holidays, travelled abroad only a couple of times, and was proud to have never lived more than 20 miles from his place of birth.

 He and his wife turned the woodland they had bought and lived next to into the Goat Lodge Reserve.
 After a fight with Center Parcs who wanted to build a centre just outside its borders, it became a recognised Site of Special Scientific Interest.

-Predeceased eighteen months earlier by his wife, Drabble died at his home in Abbots Bromley on 29 July 2007, at the age of 93.
+Predeceased by eighteen months by his wife, Drabble died at his home in Abbots Bromley on 29 July 2007, at the age of 93.
 Having never had any children, he left the majority of his £1,013,523 estate to his PA of 25 years, Ruth Froggatt.